iepathos/marlowe_blog/ProjectMarlowe.rst

 I setup a master repo which is the devops and I add any microservice to it as a git submodule.
+Using github for our host for this open source project.